RickofManc/the-coffee-collective/README.md

 <br />

-The mock-up's enabled me to work through differing layout styles, whilst using [Contrast Checker](https://coolors.co/contrast-checker) to test whether the combinations of colours would be highly accessible for visual impaired users.
+The mock-up's enabled me to work through differing layout styles with this colour palette in mind, whilst using [Contrast Checker](https://coolors.co/contrast-checker) to test whether the combinations of colours would be accessible for visual impaired users.
+The main Purple tone was evaluated as 'Super' whilst the slightly lighter shade will be used for larger text areas as guided.

 <details>
     <summary><b>Colour Palette Contrast Checker</b></summary>